vivek-v-rao/cpp-dataframe/README.md

 ## Motivation

-C++ frequently lacks a convenient, flexible in-memory tabular structure.
+C++ lacks a convenient, flexible in-memory tabular structure.
 Most teams end up reinventing custom row/column utilities or fall back to Python/R for data munging even when their core systems are C++.
 This project aims to provide a pragmatic DataFrame with the following goals:

 - **Native C++17**: no external dependencies apart from the standard library.
 - **Typed indices**: indexes can be integers, strings, `Date`, `DateTime`, etc., with custom parsing/formatting.